faithvoid/OpenArenaNX/README.md

 ## **OpenArenaNX**
 A port of ioquake3 + OpenArena for the Nintendo Switch.
-Compatible with both controllers (including WIP gyroscope support!) and keyboard + mouse controls!
+Compatible with both controllers (including gyroscope support!) and keyboard + mouse controls!
 Based off of ioquake3 1.36 and OpenArena 3.00a.
 Also includes a q3a branch (Q3ArenaNX) for playing regular Quake III Arena.

 ![20211009_100312](https://user-images.githubusercontent.com/56975081/136676741-83c50a67-0df4-4e8f-b294-ba6eb94c709f.jpg)